nynmakwana/Colour-Guess/README.md

 # Colour-Guess

-## This project made by group of 2 students of GSFC Unviersity for Python Programming.
+## This project made by group of 2 students of GSFC Unviersity for Python Programming Assignment.

 ### About Project